sveazie/GitHub-Collaboration-Practice/README.md

 This is the repo for Group 3, which includes:
-Stephanie Veazie
-Essenam Dorkenu
-Miriam Dombrowski
-Lari Cursaro
+Stephanie Veazie, Essenam Dorkenu, Miriam Dombrowski, Lari Cursaro